schoolofdevops/kubernetes-labguide/chapters/3_install_kubernetes.md

 On all nodes which would be part of this cluster, you need to do the base setup as described in the following steps.
 To simplify this, you could also   [download and run this script](https://gist.github.com/initcron/40b71211cb693f541ce35fe3fb1adb11)

 ### Create Kubernetes Repository
+`Skip this step if using a pre configured lab environment`

 We need to create a repository to download Kubernetes.